blacklabcapital/technical/README.md

 - **Bollinger Bands**
 - **Average True Range**

-Various other indicators can be trvially composed with the included stats functions, such as a Simple Moving Average.
+Various other indicators can be trivially composed with the included stats functions, such as a Simple Moving Average.

 ## Contributing

 `master` holds the latest current stable version of technical.
 Commits with a minor version are guaranteed to have no breaking API changes, only feature additions and bug fixes.

-`dev` holds the latest commits and is where active developmemnt takes place.
+`dev` holds the latest commits and is where active development takes place.
 If you submit a pull request it should be against the `dev` branch.

 `<major.minor>` are version branches.
 Tested changes from `dev` are staged for a release by merging into the appropriate version branch.